-Kayla Williams is a former sergeant and Arabic linguist in a Military Intelligence company of the 101st Airborne Division (Air Assault).
-During her deployment to Iraq, Williams was at the forefront of troops' interaction with Iraqis while also navigating the challenges of being part of the 15% of the Army that is female.
-She serves as an advocate on behalf of service members and veterans wrestling with invisible wounds of war such as Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), and Military Sexual Trauma - as well as their families - and is an authority on women in the military and gender integration.
+Kayla Williams is a former sergeant and Arabic linguist in a Military Intelligence company of the 101st Airborne Division (Air Assault) and the author of two memoirs, mentioned below.
+During her deployment to Iraq, Williams was at the forefront of troops' interaction with Iraqis while also navigating the challenges of being part of the 15% of the Army that was then female.
+She serves as an advocate on behalf of service members and veterans wrestling with invisible wounds of war such as Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), and Military Sexual Trauma (MST) – as well as their families and caregivers – and is an authority on women in the military and gender integration.

 Her 2005 memoir Love My Rifle More Than You: Young and Female in the U.S. Army, chronicles her experience as a female soldier in the U.S. army, and details the hardships of the soldiers and the Iraqi people they met during their tours of duty.
 Her memoir is a tale of female empowerment and self-discovery that provides an unvarnished behind-the-scenes look at what women experience while serving in the male-dominated military.

-Williams has appeared on numerous media outlets including NPR, CNN, MSNBC, and Fox News to speak about her personal experiences and advocate for institutional changes related to gender equality in the military, caring for wounded warriors, and other topics.
+Williams has testified before the House and Senate VA committees and appeared on numerous media outlets including NPR, CNN, MSNBC, and Fox News to speak about her personal experiences and professional expertise to advocate for institutional changes related to gender equality in the military, caring for wounded warriors, and other topics.

 An Ohio native, Williams graduated cum laude with a BA in English Literature from Bowling Green State University and earned an MA in International Affairs with a focus on the Middle East from American University.